 Cell Phone Protection

-Dropping or losing your cell phone sucks!
+Nobody wants to drop or lose their cell phone.
 But not to worry!
 The Chase Ink Business Preferred offers cell phone protection.
 You can make up to three claims per calendar year worth up to $600 each.
 The catch is that you must pay a $100 deductible, making your total protection $500 per claim.

 The actual coverage starts the day after you pay your cell phone bill.
 And it ends after the last day of the calendar month following a payment.
 Also, coverage doesn’t extend to family members unless they are also employees of your business.